 Many local libraries will have a story hour or game and colouring sheets for younger kids.
 And older ones can check out what is available from their favourite author.

-Most museums are free to visit and have an array of activities to keep kids amused.
-From great displays to detective sheets that they can complete as they go.
+Many museums are free to visit and have an array of activities to keep kids amused.
+From interactive displays to replica things to touch to activity sheets that they can complete as they go.

 #20.
 Dress Up